havelessbemore/dastal/docs/classes/inordersegmenttree.md

 ▸ **query**(`min`: *number*, `max`: *number*): T

-Get the aggregated information for values in a given range
+Get the aggregated information for elements in a given range

 #### Parameters: